-- Cook these for about ten minutes, stirring often.
+Cook the potatoes for about 10 minutes, stirring often.

-- Stir that up and let it cook for about another five minutes or so, stirring if you think about it every now and then.
+Stir that up and let it cook for about another 5 minutes or so, stirring if you think about it every now and then.

-- Stir that up good and then let it continue cooking until the potatoes are fork tender.
+Stir that up well, then let it continue cooking until the potatoes are fork-tender.

-- I usually turn my heat down to medium low and employ a fancy skillet cover in the form of a dinner plate to let the potatoes steam a little bit.
+I then usually turn my heat down to medium-low, add a lid, and let the potatoes steam a little bit.